214254151/Mp-Portfolio0/README.md

 # Mp-Portfolio0

-## This my my react fumctional and latest portfolio app
+## This my my react functional and latest portfolio app